 TN Landlord Tenant Law:

-In addition, Tennessee landlord tenant law disallows landlords from rejecting someone as a renter because age or creed.
+In addition, Tennessee landlord tenant law prohibits landlords from discriminating someone as a renter because of creed.
+T.C.A. § 4-21-601

 ↑ Return to Top of Page (Table of Contents)

-Tennessee landlord tenant law requires all tenancy agreements to contain the following details [TN 66-28-302]:
+Tennessee landlord tenant law T.C.A. § 66-28-302 requires all tenancy agreements to contain the following details:

 According to Tennessee landlord tenant law, your lease agreement CANNOT: